mroodschild/froog/README.md

 ## Introduction

 This project was created with academic purpose for my PhD Tesis.
 Its design goals are; 1) to be accessible to both novices and experts, and 2) facilitate neural networks manipulations.
-Froog is free, written in 100% Java and has been released under M.I.T. license.
+Froog is free, written in 100% Java and has been released under Apache 2 license.

 Currently Froog supports: